relaycorp/veraid-js/README.md

 ### Testing with mock trust chains

-You can use the [`MockTrustChain`](https://docs.relaycorp.tech/veraid-js/interfaces/MockTrustChainOptions.html) class to test your integration with VeraId by generating valid signature bundles without the real DNSSEC infrastructure.
-This makes it easy to test both signature creation and verification in your automated tests, but it won't work in production because it relies on mock DNSSEC trust anchors.
+You can use [`MockTrustChain`](https://docs.relaycorp.tech/veraid-js/classes/MockTrustChain.html) to test your integration with VeraId by generating valid signature bundles without the real DNSSEC infrastructure.
+This makes it easy to test signature creation and verification, but it won't work in production because it relies on mock DNSSEC trust anchors.

 For example, to test the `produceSignature()` function illustrated above, you could use `MockTrustChain` as follows: